 - a.
-Tighten all setscrews, bolts and wire connections. - b.
+Tighten all set screws, bolts and wire connections. - b.
 Check belt tension and sheaves for wear. - c.
 Lubricate fan bearings (see tables below). - d.
-Cleaning of unit, wheel and damper (if present).
+Cleaning of unit, impeller and damper (if present).

 All motors containing ball bearings are permanently lubricated from the factory.
 No additional maintenance is required.